 Ōkuma: What kind of answers tend to get higher evaluations?

-Ito: Well, answers that make the evaluators genuinely think, "Wow, that got me!" tend to score high.
-Things that make you go, "I never thought of that approach" or "That's how they approached it."
-Also, answers that offer discoveries like, "So this is how young people think nowadays?" are good too.
+Ito: Well, answers that make the evaluators genuinely think, "Wow, that got me," tend to score high.
+Things that make you go, "I never thought of that approach" or "That's how they tackled it."
+Also, answers that offer discoveries like, "So this is how young people think nowadays," are good too.

-Good answers are universally recognized, so they get decided quickly.
-For answers that spark debate, we discuss them.
+Good answers are universally liked, so they get decided quickly.
+For answers that divide opinions, we discuss them.
 If someone passionately argues, "This entrant is great!" we might say, "Well then, why don't you try nurturing them at your agency?" (laughs).

-The later answers in the 100-Idea Challenge are the most interesting.
+The later answers in the 100-idea burst are the most interesting.

 Naja: I've had chances to see young people's answers too.
 When grading, they seem to value the breadth of ideas generated.
 They judge that people with broad thinking who come up with various answers have potential.
 Do schools have systems that evaluate that?

-Okuma: From what I know, school teachers have their own yardsticks and evaluate students based on how closely they align with those standards.
+Okuma: From what I know, teachers have their own standards and evaluate students based on how closely they match those standards.

 Kato: First, the teachers need to change, right?